Timber Pharmaceuticals Provides Business Update and Announces Fourth Quarter and Year End 2022 Financial Results

 - Timber has enrolled 50% of patients for pivotal TMB-001 Phase 3 ASCEND clinical trial -

-WARREN, NJ, March 31, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire – Timber Pharmaceuticals, Inc. ("Timber" or the "Company") TMBR, a clinical-stage biopharmaceutical company focused on the development and commercialization of treatments for rare and orphan dermatologic diseases, today provided a business update and announced financial results for the fourth quarter and year ended December 31, 2022.
+WARREN, NJ, March 31, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire – Timber Pharmaceuticals, Inc. ("Timber" or the “Company”) (NYSE American: TMBR), a clinical-stage biopharmaceutical company focused on the development and commercialization of treatments for rare and orphan dermatologic diseases, today provided a business update and announced financial results for the fourth quarter and year ended December 31, 2022.

 John Koconis, Chairman and Chief Executive Officer of Timber, commented, “Timber had an exciting year in 2022 and achieved several significant milestones.
 These include launching the pivotal Phase 3 ASCEND trial for our lead asset, TMB-001, in June 2022, after a successful planning meeting with the U.S. Food and Drug Administration (FDA) earlier in the year.
 In the meeting, the FDA also reviewed the positive results of the Phase 2b CONTROL study that demonstrated clinically meaningful efficacy with a favorable safety profile, which we believe resulted in our receipt of Breakthrough Therapy designation and Fast Track status for TMB-001 from the FDA in Spring 2022.
 These designations, combined with the positive Phase 2b results, are assisting in our Phase 3 ASCEND clinical trial recruitment, which has now reached 50%.
 We’re gratified with the pace of enrollment as we continue to work hard to advance the study and potentially bring relief to the many patients that suffer from chronic congenital ichthyosis (CI).